COVID-19 Vaccine | Frequently Asked Questions

-Panhandle Health District had been allocated vaccines for the 5 northern Idaho counties by Governor Little.
+Panhandle Health District has allocated vaccines for the five northern Idaho counties by Governor Little.
 At this time, WA residents need to view their state distribution plan.

 Can I make my appointment over the phone, I don’t have internet or an email?

 While we wish we had the resources to help everyone over the phone, we do not.
-Please ask a family member or trusted friend that has a computer or smart phone to help you schedule on line.
-If you do not have someone who can help you, please call the NWSH Covid Help Line (208) 209-3230 and we will help you schedule an appointment.
+Please ask a family member or trusted friend who has a computer or smart phone to help you schedule online.
+If you do not have someone who can help you, please call the NWSH COVID Help Line at (208) 209-3230 and we will help you schedule an appointment.

 Can I reschedule my appointment?

 Not really.
 If you have made an appointment, you can cancel online or call (208) 209-3230.
 If you must cancel, there is no guarantee when the next appointment may be available.
 You will need to go back to nwsh.com and check for availability.

 You will be scheduled for your second vaccine in the clinic waiting room after receiving your first vaccine, BEFORE you leave the clinic.